How trying to find the perfect backpack basically ruined my life.

 Months later, and still nobody was selling.
 Not for a reasonable price, anyway.
 But my endless browsing of backpack enthusiast forums had exposed me to a new up-and-coming backpack company hailing from Bozeman, Montana: Evergoods.

-I liked my CTB so much that I actually woke up looking forward to the walk to campus each morning.
+I liked my Evergoods backpack so much that I actually woke up looking forward to the walk to campus each morning.
 I felt an inexplicable sense of superiority over my classmates as I pulled my textbooks and accessories out of their perfectly segmented and modular compartments that I had configured myself using Evergoods' ecosystem.
 The construction of the bag was such that even when it only had a bit of stuff in it, it didn't crumple or look floppy--- one of the main frustrations I'd had with almost every bag I'd owned before.
 When my Dad announced that he wanted to take the family on a trip to New York, I couldn't wait to take my awesome new Evergoods backpack--- it even opened up clamshell style so you could pack it like a suitcase.
 I was ecstatic from the moment we left the house to the moment we walked out of JFK:

 "Damn, my back really fucking hurts."